 Maintain a healthy body weight

 Obesity is a risk factor for a number of different cancers.
 A healthy body weight is important for reducing the risk of cancer recurrence and improving survival.
 The health risk associated with your body weight can be estimated using different techniques including waist circumference (see below) and body mass index (BMI).
 To calculate your BMI, go to healthdirect.gov.au and search for BMI calculator.

 Waist circumference and health risk

 Having fat around the abdomen or waist, regardless of your body size, means you are more likely to develop certain obesity-related health conditions, including cancer.
-Some cancer types are also associated with increased fat around the hips and buttocks doesn’t appear to have the same risk.
-Men and post-menopausal women are more likely to gain fat around the waist.
+Some cancer types are also associated with increased fat around the hips and buttocks.

 Waist circumference can be used to indicate health risk.
 Place a measuring tape around your waist at the narrowest point between the lower rib and the top of the hips at the end of a normal breath.